caketaster/mildew-detection/README.md

 The client's needs will guide the interface presentation chosen.
 In terms of the app: (LO2, LO4, LO6)
 - We are aware that we have to predict between 2 labels, so a binary classification model is required.
 Models will be created and trained as such.
 - Uploading of multiple images at a time will speed up the testing process for the client.
 - The probability of correct prediction for each image (in graph from) will be helpful.
-In cases where confidence in the prediction is low, the client can then choose to look more carefully at the leaf and possibly 'override' the prediction made by the ML model.
+In cases where confidence in the prediction is low, the client can then choose to look more carefully at the leaf and possibly 'override' the prediction made by the ML model (i.e. by applying treatment to a tree that the model has predicted is healthy, but with low confidence).
 - A downloadable report will enable easy sharing of results.
 For example workers in the field can send photos to a central database for testing, and the reports can be sent back to them to enable immediate treatment, if needed. <br>

 All other data presented should support the business case, showing that leaves are visually different (with the montages and average/difference images), and showing the utility of the model used (with the fitting process graphs).